 Torres del Paine National park in Chile was one of the highlights of our year long trip through South America.
 It’s definitely a bucket list experience on the continent – an incredible place to visit for all outdoor, hiking and nature lovers.
 Torres del Paine offers a fantastic scenery; massive Grey glacier, famous Las Torres (towers) at sunrise, turquoise color lakes, bizarre-shaped mountain peaks and much more.
 Wildlife in Torres del Paine is quite impressive as well – here you can spot; guanacos, huemules (local deer), armadillos, foxes, condors, many other birds and, if you’re lucky, even a puma.
 All these you can see hiking, horse riding or cruising on a ferry.

-There are several hiking routes in the park from a week long O circuit and a 5-day W trek to many shorter day hikes.
+There are several hiking routes in the park from a week long O circuit and a 5-day W trek to many shorter day hikes (read more about Torres del Paine day trips here).
 There are several accommodation options in the park from camping on a budget to a luxury stay in an all-inclusive hotel.

 11. Quito (Ecuador)

 If you’re traveling to South America, make sure to make your way to Quito, the capital city of Ecuador.
 This city is almost 3,000 meters above sea level and has dramatic mountain views, beautiful churches and other iconic buildings.
 Tradition and modernity meet in Ecuador’s capital with many local market stands during the day and a bustling nightlife.
 You’re sure to take a lot of photos and make a lot of memories in this South American metropolis.